Current job title: Freelance Printmaker

 Current location: Watford and Plymouth

 After a successful interview as a screen print technician for a clothing manufacturer, I only managed a few weeks working in such an industrial environment; however, I am glad I now have the experience behind me.
-I am very lucky to have two commissions to keep me busy before I begin an associate position with Plymouth University, beginning September 2017!
+I am very lucky to have two commissions to keep me busy before I begin an associate position with the University of Plymouth, beginning September 2017!

 How has your degree helped/influenced your career path?